Top 5 Google Ads Best Practices for 2025

 Your ads will show only when searchers type your specific queries.

-With exact match campaigns, your ad would appear for: “the best coaching programs for beginner entrepreneurs in 2023.”
+With exact match campaigns, your ad would appear for: “the best coaching programmes for beginner entrepreneurs in 2025.”

-It wouldn’t appear for: “the best coaching programs for entrepreneurs in 2023.”
+It wouldn’t appear for: “the best coaching programmes for entrepreneurs in 2025.”

 This is an excellent approach if you’ve extensively tested your Google Ads and found your winning formula.
 Double down on what works to maintain your ROAS as you try new features separately.

-The average cost per lead across industries has risen by 19%, according to Wordstream’s latest report.
-And with the economically challenging times, it’s crucial to make your ad budget go further in 2023.
+The average cost per lead (and click) is constantly rising.
+And with the economically challenging times, it’s crucial to make your ad budget go further in 2025.

 Now, you could roll back some of your campaigns or not invest in research, but that wouldn’t put you ahead of the competition.